Atakanzsn/DynaBench/README.md

 # DynaBench
-Dynabench package consists of 2 parts.
-Analysis and Vizualization.
-Quality control, Residue based and Interation based analysis are performed.
-RMSD, RG, and RMSF analysis under the Quality Control; SASA, biophysical type, and ebergy analysis under the Residue Based; hydrogen, hydrophobic and ionic bond analysis are performed under the Interaction Based analysis.
-Outputs are in the csv form under the *tables* folder.
-Package accepts .pdb and .dcd inputs.
+The Dynabench package consists of 2 parts: analysis and visualization.
+Quality control, Residue-based, and Interation-based analysis are performed.
+RMSD, RG, and RMSF analysis under the Quality Control; SASA, biophysical type, and energy analysis under the Residue Based; hydrogen, hydrophobic, and ionic bond analysis are performed under the Interaction-Based analysis.
+Outputs are in the CSV form under the tables folder.
+The package accepts .pdb and .dcd inputs.
 For visualization, outputs from Quality Control, Residue Based and Interaction Based analysis are used.
 ## Installation
 To install to package, inside the DynaBench folder, run the following commands in the shell.
 ```